Contact us: firstname.lastname@example.org

 Clover Lane Rezoning Committee

-If you have questions or would like to help, please contact Catherine Clodfelter, Brian Lee, or David Plotner: firstname.lastname@example.org
+A community committee has been formed and is meeting weekly and having discussions on Slack.
+If you have questions or would like to help, please contact neighborhood leaders Catherine Clodfelter, Brian Lee, Adam Ridge, and David Plotner by emailing: firstname.lastname@example.org

 Committee Mission Statement:

 The Clover Lane Rezoning Committee will channel neighborhood feedback about the Clover Lane rezoning options to advocate for the interests of property owners and residents.

 In the early 1990’s, the Mordecai Neighborhood decided it wanted to participate in a city supported neighborhood planning process.
 In early 1994, the Raleigh City Council appointed 12 residents to a Mordecai Neighborhood Planning Task Force.
 Input was gathered from CAC residents at monthly CAC meetings as well as from “special” community meetings.
 From start to finish, the planning process took approximately nine months, culminating with approval of the Neighborhood Plan by City Council in September 1994.

 The Mordecai Neighborhood Plan established the framework for the CAC seeking and obtaining two Neighborhood Conservation Overlay Districts (NCOD), a rezoning of part of the CAC from R-10 to Special R-6, and a listing of part of the CAC in the National Register of Historic Places.
 Considerable work has been done on a variety of other issues identified in the Neighborhood Plan, including pedestrian and vehicular traffic concerns.
 View the PDF document and maps here.